History of Impact

 Staff celebrate a significant milestone in Edutopia's growth -- a new site makeover, and extended reach and impact in classrooms around the world.

-As the 21st century unfolds, we will continue to work tirelessly to shine the spotlight on innovative, replicable, and evidence-based programs and practices that prepare students to thrive in school and beyond.
+As we move forward, we remain dedicated to highlighting innovative, replicable, and evidence-based programs and practices that prepare students to thrive in school and beyond.